jedcrandall/jedcrandall.github.com/courses/cse539spring2023/syllabus.md

 ## Office Hours

-Thursdays 9am to 11am in [Jitsi](https://meet.jit.si/CrandallSpring2023OfficeHours)
+Prof. Crandall's office hours: Thursdays 9am to 11am in [Jitsi](https://meet.jit.si/CrandallSpring2023OfficeHours)

+TA: Wednesdays 2pm to 5pm in [Jitsi](https://meet.jit.si/CrandallSpring2023OfficeHours)

 ## TAs

-I'll announce the TA's name(s) and office hours early in the semester.
+The TA is Jiahui Gao.
 Please do not contact the TA directly, all course-related communications with the TA should be through online discussion or office hours.

 ## Course Description